-IMPLEMENTATION STRATEGIES FOCUS AREA OBJECTIVES AND ACTION ITEMS TIME FRAME RESPONSIBLE PARTY GOAL 1 Enhance the overall quality of life in the City of Alpena to accommodate an aging population a nd to attract o liverse age groups.
+IMPLEMENTATION STRATEGIES FOCUS AREA OBJECTIVES AND ACTION ITEMS TIME FRAME RESPONSIBLE PARTY GOAL 1 Enhance the overall quality of life in the City of Alpena to accommodate an aging population a nd to attract c liverse age groups.
 OBJECTIVE A: Strive to balance future growth and development in the City while maintaining its smo all-town chara cter.
-(1) Encourage the development of goods, services, recreation, and employment opportunities needed to retain and attract families.
-Ongoing DPD, PC, CC, CM, RAB, Chamber, Michigan Works OBJECTIVE B: Improve communication with the public and encourage public input regarding ongoing quality of life. g efforts to im prove the City's 1 agendas, meeting minutes, financial information, and city plans.
+Encourage the development of goods, services, recreation, and employment opportunities needed to retain and attract families.
+Ongoing DPD, PC, CC, CM, RAB, Chamber, Michigan Works OBJECTIVE B: Improve communication with the public and encourage public input regarding ongoing quality of life. g efforts to im prove the City's 1 (1) Implement improved communication processes for public feedback and encourage the use of the City's website to disperse information, such as planning-related resources, news releases, agendas, meeting minutes, financial information, and city plans.
 Ongoing CM, Staff, DPD Community (2) Support neighborhood watch programs.
 Ongoing LE Character & Quality of Life (3) Sponsor community and neighborhood public forums to solicit public feedback from all demographic sections in the City.
-Ongoing Staff, CM, DPD OBJECTIVE C: Implement placemaking initiatives focused on heritage, historic character, access, link ages, and uni que activities.
+Ongoing Staff, CM, DPD OBJECTIVE C: Implement placemaking initiatives focused on heritage, historic character, access, linkages, and unique activities.
 (1) Pursue placemaking funding opportunities.
 Ongoing CM, Staff, DDA, CVB, Chamber (2) Encourage the continuance of year-round community events.
 Ongoing CM, Staff, DDA, Chamber (3) Promote the City's designation as a Tall Ships "Port of Call."
 Ongoing CM, Staff (4) Market the Alpena Area as the "Sanctuary of the Great Lakes."
 Ongoing CVB, Chamber, Staff GOAL 2 Maintain and enhance the recreational facilities and activities in the City of Alpena.
 (1) Maintain and implement the City's Recreation Plan and Mich-e-ke-wis Park Plan.
 Ongoing DPD, CC, CM, DPW, RAB, DPW

-FOCUS AREA OBJECTIVES AND ACTION ITEMS TIME FRAME RESPONSIBLE PARTY GOAL 3 Maintain and enhance the appearance and character of the City of A pena.
+FOCUS AREA OBJECTIVES AND ACTION ITEMS TIME FRAME RESPONSIBLE PARTY GOAL 3 Maintain and enhance the appearance and character of the City of A lpena.
 OBJECTIVE A: Enhance community gateways, parks, and streets.
-(1) Enhance streetscapes to include pedestrian-friendly features such as trees, street furniture, bike rakes, trash receptacles, and pedestrian-scaled lighting.
+Enhance streetscapes to include pedestrian-friendly features such as trees, street furniture, bike rakes, trash receptacles, and pedestrian-scaled lighting.
 Medium CC, PC, DPD, DDA (2) Expand beautification efforts (entryway signage and landscaping) to enhance the appearance of the public facilities and gateways into the City.
 Ongoing DPW, CC, DPD, CM (3) Improve linkages between the downtown and waterfront for pedestrian access.
 Long DDA, CM, CC, RAB (4) Expand the downtown banner program into the commercial corridors.
 Long DDA, CM 1 (5) Encourage the use of natural landscaping in community parks, around public facilities and on private lands, where appropriate.
 Ongoing RAB, PC, DPD Community (6) Support the ongoing street tree planting program/designation as a Tree City USA community.
-Ongoing Staff, CM Character & Quality of Life OBJECTIVE B: Work with the public, agencies, and organizations to protect and preserve the city's his storic building s, residential (1) Provide resources to assist residents and businesses with rehabilitation and preservation of older and/or historic homes and buildings within the City.
+Ongoing Staff, CM Character & Quality of Life OBJECTIVE B: Work with the public, agencies, and organizations to protect and preserve the city's historic buildings, residential neighborhoods, and historic features.
+(1) Provide resources to assist residents and businesses with rehabilitation and preservation of older and/or historic homes and buildings within the City.
 Ongoing DPD, Staff, HDC, HC (2) Create additional historic districts to preserve older residential homes.
 Short HDSC (3) Develop local ordinances and policies to protect historic resources.
 Short HDC, DPD, PC, CC (4) Encourage properties to be included on the National Historic Register.
 Ongoing HDC (5) Develop design guidelines for new and existing developments in older parts of the city to protect historically sensitive designs and styles, including the incorporation of designs and styles into signs and streetscape elements.
 Short HDC, DPD, DPW